-Where there is no market - based evidence of fair value because of the specialist nature if an asset, depreciated replacement cost (DRC) is used as an estimate of fair value.
+Where there is no market based evidence of fair value because of the specialist nature of an asset, the valuation method of Depreciated Replacement Cost (DRC) is used as an estimate of fair value.
+Examples of specialist assets include: schools, leisure centres, libraries, crematorium and cemeteries prior to their being run on a more commercial basis.